informalsystems/hermes/guide/src/tutorials/production/setup-grafana.md

 ### Prometheus

 Prometheus is a free software application used for event monitoring and alerting.
-It records real-time metrics in a time series database (allowing for high dimensionality) built using a HTTP pull model, with flexible queries and real-time alerting.
+It records real-time metrics in a time series database (allowing for high dimensionality) built using an HTTP pull model, with flexible queries and real-time alerting.
 Hermes can expose Prometheus metrics.
 The Prometheus server will pull them and Grafana will use this server as a data source for data visualization.

 ### Grafana Loki